 In 2011 Gordon’s School introduced an Insight Programme.
 The programme gave students, parents and staff the opportunity to meet and listen to experienced professionals and to have the opportunity to ask any questions.

-This year we offer a new programme which will consist of professionals from different specialities giving talks about their different experiences.
+From this, we also begin another new programme consisting of professionals from different specialities giving talks about their different experiences.

 "Thank you for arranging it.
 Different, novel, interesting and informative"

 "It was a very enjoyable evening and both interesting and informative talk by the three gentlemen.
 I am sure that everyone that attended enjoyed the evening as much as I did"

 "I’ve directed my children to several of these talks but this was the first I’ve attended.
 I was very impressed how it was set out and arranged"

 Next Insight Talk: Thursday 9th November - Jeremy Paxman